Texas A&M University–Texarkana: Athletics

 The Texas A&M–Texarkana (TAMUT) athletic teams are called the Eagles.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2016–17 academic year.
 The Eagles previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2014–15 (the same season when it began its athletics program and joined the NAIA) to 2015–16.

-TAMUT competes in 11 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, soccer and tennis; while women's sports include basketball, cross country, soccer, softball, tennis and volleyball.
+TAMUT competes in 21 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, soccer, tennis and track & field; while women's sports include basketball, beach volleyball, bowling, cross country, golf, soccer, softball, tennis, track & field and volleyball; and co-ed sports compete in cheer, dance and Esports.

 History

 The university added the intercollegiate athletics program in 2014 with women's soccer and men's & women's tennis.
 Texas A&M–Texarkana continued to expand the offerings with baseball in 2015, and men's soccer in 2016.
 It also announced the addition of softball in 2017.
 The university announced the addition of men's and women's basketball for the 2019–20 academic year, bringing the total number of intercollegiate sports to eight.

+In 2025, the university announced that it would be adding football and play will begin with the 2027 season.
+Coinciding with the announcement, athletic director Ryan Wall announced that the Eagles will be moving to the Lone Star Conference at the NCAA Division II level starting with the 2026–27 academic year.
+The athletics department also entered a partnership with Red River Credit Union for the naming rights to the future football stadium; the stadium is planned to have a capacity of 6,000 and open in 2028.